|Mon. 05/14/18 11:59 PM Eastern Time|

 - Maintain records and prepare related reports and correspondence.

-- Communicate effectively in writing and orally, including making effective public presentations.
+- Communicate effectively orally and in writing, including public presentations.

 - Establish and maintain effective working relationships with others encountered in the work.